 - the individual and social environment

-As students of a Christian university, students are also required to sign a code of conduct that holds them to the highest of moral standards.
+As students of a Christian university, students must also sign a code of conduct that holds them to the highest of moral standards and conservative values.
 College Republicans and Students for Life are both active clubs on campus.
 Young Republicans at Harding also participate in various programs sponsored by the American Studies Institute.
 Some of the Institute’s past programs have included lectures by figures such as:

 - William F. Buckley, Jr.